 If you tried the suggestions above but you still can't cover your balance, then it may be time to reconsider your college choice.
 This isn't a popular solution; however, it doesn't have to be forever.

 Is there a state school or community college you could go to for less for a year or two?
-You may be able to check intro and required core credits off your list at a much cheaper price.
+You may be able to complete intro and required core credits at a much cheaper price.
 Then, you could apply to transfer to your number-one choice to concentrate on your major.
 This could really cut your costs, if you were willing to do it.